Reddi-Karunya/crop-disease-detection/README.md

 ---

-## ☁️ Deployment (Render)

-This project is configured for **Render** via [render.yaml](render.yaml).

-1. Connect this GitHub repo to your Render account.
-2. Create a "New Web Service" from this repo.
-3. Render will automatically detect the settings and deploy.
-4. Note: First build may take ~5-10 mins as it installs TensorFlow and Torch.

----

 ## 📝 Usage

 1. Choose the crop category (General Vegetables or Rice).
 2. Drag and drop an image of the affected leaf or click to select a file.
 3. Click **"Get Disease & Treatment"**.
 4. View the diagnosis and treatment steps in English, Hindi, or Telugu.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/Reddi-Karunya/crop-disease-detection/issues).

 ---